equiwizz/repository01/README.md

 # repository01-Github1
-Hello am editing this..This is the first repository
+Hello am editing this..This is the first repository,contanis the details of repository